 3. While the chicken is resting, place the butter and garlic in a small saucepan over low-medium heat.
 Heat for around 5-8 minutes, swirling occasionally, until the butter and garlic have a nutty brown colour.
 Pour over the chicken, scatter with parsley sprigs and serve with lemon wedges.

-Tip Rubbing dark soy sauce into the skin – whether a couple of days before or at the last minute – is easily the best way to brown a roast chicken evenly.
+Tip: Rubbing dark soy sauce into the skin – whether a couple of days before or at the last minute – is easily the best way to brown a roast chicken evenly.
+Click here for more tips including how to brown butter

 Also try: Adam Liaw's potato rosti